AdnanMuhaisen/MicroBase/README.md

 ## Getting Started
 Prerequisites
 To run this project, you'll need the following installed:
-.NET SDK
+- .NET SDK
-Docker
+- Docker Desktop
-Kubernetes
+- Kubernetes
-SQL Server
+- SQL Server

 ## Installation
 Clone the repository:
 > git clone https://github.com/your-username/microbase.git
->
-Navigate to the project directory:

 Build and run the services using Docker and Kubernetes: navigate the K8S folder and run the following command for each yaml file
 > kubectl apply -f [file.yaml]

->
-Contributing
+## Contributing
 Feel free to fork this repository and create pull requests to improve the project.
 Contributions are welcome!